 Bentonite clay is one of those magical ingredients that seems to be having a moment.
 For me, clay is the new coconut oil.
-I want to put clay in just about everything I make, whether it’s a bath, cleanser or face mask.
-This healing ingredient can reduce inflammation and increase immunity overall.
+I want to put clay in just about everything I make, whether it’s a bath, cleanser, or face mask.
+This healing ingredient can reduce inflammation and increase overall immunity.

-That’s because Bentonite clay, composed of volcanic ash, is known for its ability to absorb and remove toxins.
-It works by acting like a magnet to draw out impurities—toxins, viruses, parasites, fungi, bacteria—and binding with them to remove them from your body.
+That’s because bentonite clay, composed of volcanic ash, is known for its ability to absorb and remove toxins.
+It works by acting like a magnet to draw out impurities—toxins, viruses, parasites, fungi, bacteria—and bind with them to remove them from your body [source].

 7 Bentonite Clay Uses

 If you’ve been wondering how to benefit from clay (I use Aztec Secret), here are 7 ways to harness its detoxing power, both inside and out.

 1. Internal cleanser